NASA-AMMOS/slim/docs/guides/software-lifecycle/security/secrets-detection/README.md

    detect-secrets audit .secrets.baseline
    ```

-Additional steps like whitelisting, establishing pre-commit hooks or enabling further automation are covered in detail below.
+Additional steps like whitelisting accepted values and false positives, establishing pre-commit hooks and/or enabling further automation are covered in detail below.

 ---

 ## Step-by-Step Guide

-There are three recommended layers of protection we suggest you enable to ensure maximum security.
-Please see the below sections for details.
+There are three recommended layers of protection we suggest you enable to ensure comprehensive security.
+Please see below sections for further details.

 ### Table of Contents
 - [Secrets Detection](#secrets-detection)